 flows create subcommand of the Globus CLI.

 After a flow is created, the CLI or Globus Web App can be used to manage the flow and assign roles to the flow to determine who can see, run, or manage the flow.

-How to Create a Flow gives an overview of using the Automate CLI to create, deploy, and manage a flow.
+How to Create a Flow gives an overview of using the Globus CLI to create and manage a flow.
 We provide example flow definitions to demonstrate some simple operations that can be used as initial templates for developing flows.
 Our flow authoring guide provides a detailed description of how to write a flow definition, and the input schema authoring guide provides information for how to write an input schema.

 Globus hosts a number of action providers which may be invoked directly or used within Flows:

 Globus Action Provider Tools provide a Python library for implementing custom action providers for use in Globus Flows.

 We provide a Python SDK and a command line interface as part of our client tools for use with Globus Flows and the action provider API.